-Prepare for UGC Computer Science examination with our free mock test.
+Prepare for NTA UGC NET Computer Science examination with our free mock test question paper.

 |Test Duration||120 minutes|

 |Software engineering||Development, testing and maintenance of software; Enhancing software life cycle process.|

 |Programming (C/C++/JAVA/HTML)||Relations to different languages; early improvements and programming highlights.|